 Following the successful completion of your state license to become either a cosmetology or an esthetician, it is important to remember that you must renew this license every two years.
 This process is simple and can be done online through the Ohio State Board of Cosmetology.

-In the state of Ohio, professionals are required to undertake a minimum of 8 hours of continuing Education in a relevant field to satisfy the renewal procedures of the state.
+In Ohio, professionals are required to undertake a minimum of 8 hours of continuing education in a relevant field to satisfy the renewal procedures of the state.
 This allows them to stay up to date with the latest techniques and trends in the field of beauty.